Do you know your rights after a work-related injury or occupational illness?

 - Employees who are injured on the job have the right to additional benefits, in the form of a penalty paid by their employer, if they do not receive their workers’ compensation benefits when they are due.

-Important legislative updates to Georgia workers’
+Important legislative updates to Georgia workers’ compensation law

 All businesses in the state of Georgia are required to post a notice regarding the revised Workers’ Compensation Bill of Rights for the Injured Worker.
 The changes in employee rights are a result of Senate Bill 135.
 These updates are effective as of July 1st, 2019, and they include increases to certain disability rates and surviving spouse benefits.